The blog portal

-The hike on the Linnérund was done in connection with a press trip to Kristianstad with Visit Kristianstad, but all thoughts and opinions are, as usual, my own.
+The hike on Linnérundan was made in connection with a press trip to Kristianstad with Visit Kristianstad, but all thoughts and opinions are, as usual, my own.

 A stone's throw from the center of Kristianstad is a wetland area where all life revolves around Helge å.
 Throughout history, Helgeån's water has affected Kristianstad and its meadows with its large floods, and ever since the 18th century, people have tried to tame the erratic water flow in order to create more fields and more area for housing.
 It wasn't until 30 years ago that people stopped using the area as a landfill and instead began to realize the area's unique characteristics.
 Slowly but surely, the area has once again become the Everglades-like waterland that Water kingdom is today – a unique and Unesco-protected biosphere reserve.